wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/DataService.md

 NOT Dataset Z).
-If you do not add this tag to at least the description of your resource, you will not be onboarded.
+If you do not add this tag to at least the description of your resource, you will not be onboarded to the virtual platform.
-The value is [https://w3id.org/ejp-rd/vocabulary#VPDiscoverable](https://w3id.org/ejp-rd/vocabulary#VPDiscoverable) (a dropdown list will appear)
+The value is [https://w3id.org/ejp-rd/vocabulary#VPDiscoverable](https://w3id.org/ejp-rd/vocabulary#VPDiscoverable) (a dropdown list will appear, allowing you to select from pre-established options)